muriithi-johnny/muriithi-johnny/README.md

 ## Hi there 👋
+Im John Muriithi a tech enthusiast currently in training(undergraduate) I'm more inclined to software development and data analysis

 <!--
 **muriithi-johnny/muriithi-johnny** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.